 Writing in global order requires knowledge of the space tiling and cell/tile order, and is rather cumbersome to use.
 However, this write mode leads to the best performance, because TileDB does not need to internally re-organize the cells along the global order.
 It is recommended for use cases where the data arrive already grouped according to the space tiling and global order (e.g., in geospatial applications).

 TileDB uses the following default fill values for empty cells in dense writes, noting that the user can specify any other fill value upon array creation:

-Sparse writes are applicable to both dense and sparse arrays and create one or more sparse fragments.
+Sparse writes are applicable to sparse arrays and create one or more sparse fragments.
 The user must provide:

 - The attribute values to be written.

 - The coordinates of the cells to be written.